 In your submission (500 – 1000 words) you should address, in four clearly marked sections:

-You must give the names and contact information for three professional colleagues who will submit a letter of recommendation on your behalf.
+You will be required to give the names and email addresses for three professional colleagues who will submit a letter of recommendation on your behalf.
 One letter should come from your present or past supervisor or from a more senior executive in your organization.
-Please note that you only need to provide their names and contact information, not the actual recommendations, in order to submit your application.
+You do not need to wait for their letters of recommendation to be submitted for you to submit your application.

-For how long and in what capacity have you know the applicant?
+- For how long and in what capacity have you known the applicant?
 If you have experience with the applicant in an academic setting, please comment on their academic performance and potential.
 Finally, any relevant information you would like to share is welcome.

 - For Team Applicants